 - Brush or Comb

-- Other personal items your child will need
+- Other personal items your child may need

-- Adequate supply of diapers or pull-up pants, if your child is on IV fluids, diapers tend to need changing more often.
+- Adequate supply of diapers or pull-up pants.
+Please note that if your child is on IV fluids, diapers tend to need changing more often than normal

-- Parents are responsible for any electronic devices that are brought into the hospital from home
+- Parents/caregivers are responsible for all electronic devices that are brought into the hospital from home.

 - Funcentres (DVD and Wii)